TLF Tutorial Workshops

 Participating in a workshop that is held in a physical location can be a marvelous experience.
 The facilities are usually excellent, the location is often in a prime vacation area, and the camaraderie of fellow participants and the instructor is rewarding for all the reasons that real relationships are rewarding.

-The virtual workshop experience can't replace the advantage of hands-on instruction.
+A virtual workshop experience can't replace the advantage of hands-on instruction.
 It certainly can't replicate the workshop-as-vacation experience.
-What it can do is help people learn handmade silver gelatin in their own space — "space" as a physical location with its unique characteristics, of course, but also space as a time frame that fits into the rest of life.
+What it can do is help people learn handmade silver gelatin in their own space—"space" as a physical location with its unique characteristics, of course, but also space as a time frame that fits into the rest of life.

 Also, hopefully, you've got your general workspace/darkspace set aside and waiting.